NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 ## Examples

-The notebooks in this directory adapt the [General Method](GeneralMethod.ipynb).
+The notebooks in the [examples](examples) directory adapt the [General Method](GeneralMethod.ipynb).
 Each one provides the code for generating the corresponding example in our paper.